-Just west of the Bayshore Drive Trail is Cove Drive Trail, which is a short .25 mile shoreline hike located near the Carlsbad Boat Club.
+Just west of the Bayshore Drive Trail is Cove Drive Trail, a short .25-mile shoreline hike located near the Carlsbad Boat Club.
 Here you can walk right along the Agua Hedionda Lagoon shoreline.

-It feels a bit strange, though, because the trail is right next to the backyards of houses above the lagoon.
-This section of the lagoon is the only spot where you may launch powerboats.
-No passive vessels are allowed here.
+It feels a bit strange, though, because the trail is right next to the backyards of houses above the Lagoon.
+This lagoon section is the only spot where you may launch powerboats, and no passive vessels are allowed here.

-After a short walk on the trail, still having a bit of time left, I decided to end my day over at Hubbs Trail.
-I have always loved coming here ever since I discovered this popular fishing spot while working as a Fisheries Technician, back in the day.
-Here you can see birds foraging in the lagoon, as well as many native plants to photograph.
+After a short walk on the trail, still having a bit of time left, I ended my day at Hubbs Trail.
+I have always loved coming here ever since I discovered this popular fishing spot while working as a Fisheries Technician back in the day.
+Here you can see birds foraging in the Lagoon and many native plants photographed.